Nile Crocodile Hunting

 In fact, crocodile meat is considered clean and green.
 It contributes much less to carbon dioxide and methane emissions than beef.

-Some indigenous tribes in Africa also eat crocodile meat, but generally, it is considered unpleasant in many parts of the continent.
+Some indigenous tribes in Africa also eat croc meat, but generally, it is considered unpleasant in many parts of the continent.

 The Nile Crocodile is a common man-eater.
 Because of this many indigenous peoples in Africa feel that eating its meat is akin to ‘eating your neighbor’.